PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/recipes/pirogue-pc/index.md

 sudo apt install pirogue-base-pc
 ```

-## Check if everything work properly
+## Check if everything runs properly
 To check how healthy your PiRogue is, run

 ```bash